 Wait, what?
 Did you say I can still save for retirement last year?

-Maybe you arrived in January 2021 feeling like you didn’t make good on your 2020 goal to save more for retirement.
-It was a rough year and keeping cash in the bank probably made a lot of sense while the pandemic and its economic consequences played out.
+Maybe you arrived in January 2023 feeling like you didn’t make good on your 2022 retirement savings goal.
+It was a rough year and keeping cash in the bank probably made a lot of sense while the economy did what it did in 2022.
 Maybe you always had the cash, but you just didn’t have the discipline.
-Or maybe you only just now have the cash (think latest stimulus check) and wish you could go back in time to contribute.
-I have some good news for you: you can still make annual retirement contributions to the 2020 bucket, in some cases even tax-deductible ones!
+Or maybe you only just now have the cash and wish you could go back in time to contribute.
+I have some good news for you: you can still make annual retirement contributions to the 2022 bucket, in some cases even tax-deductible ones.

-The good news: you are not too late to contribute to your IRA for the 2020 tax year.
-You may continue to contribute up to the annual maximum of $6,000 per year ($7,000 if over age 50) until the tax filing deadline [normally April 15, but extended to May 17 for 2020 returns].
-This limit applies regardless of how much you have contributed to your TSP or other employer sponsored plans such as 401(k)s, 403(b)s, SIMPLEs, and SEP-IRAs.
+The good news: you are not too late to contribute to your IRA for the 2022 tax year.
+You may continue to contribute up to the annual maximum of $6,000 per year ($7,000 if over age 50) until the tax filing deadline [Monday, April 18, 2023].
+This limit applies regardless of how much you have contributed to your employer-sponsored plan such as TSP, 401(k), 403(b), SIMPLE, and SEP-IRA.

-The bad news: TSP contributions for the 2020 tax year are over.
-The deadline for annual contributions to your employer sponsored retirement savings plan is always December 31 of the year.
+The bad news: Your employer-sponsored plan contributions for the 2022 tax year are over.
+The deadline for annual contributions to your employer-sponsored retirement savings plan is always December 31 of the year.
 Your employee contribution to these types of plans must come directly from your paycheck each month.
-You cannot write a check or initiate a transfer from your bank account to be deposited into an employer sponsored plan.
-This means any deductions from your pay toward your TSP account after January 1st of the new year are now counting toward the new year’s limit.
-TSP, 401k, and 403b accounts have the same annual limit for 2021 as they did for 2021: $19,500 per person and an extra $6,500 “catch-up contribution” for those over age 50 ($26,000 total).
-For a SIMPLE account, the limits are $13,500 (under 50) and $16,500 (50 & over).
+You cannot write a check or initiate a transfer from your bank account to be deposited into an employer-sponsored plan.
+This means any deductions from your pay toward those accounts after January 1st of the new year are now counting toward the new year’s limit.
+TSP, 401k, and 403b accounts have a new annual limit for 2023: $22,500 per person and an extra $7,500 “catch-up contribution” for those over age 50 ($30,000 total).
+For a SIMPLE account, the limits are $15,500 (under 50) and $19,000 (50 & over).

-There will be some place to make an input for how much she wants to contribute and for which tax year.
-She would enter the amount she wants to contribute in the space for the 2020 tax year, up to the available remaining limit for 2020.
-If she wanted to contribute more than $5,200, she would need to enter any further amount as a 2021 contribution.
+There will be a place to designate which tax year and how much she wants to contribute.
+She would enter the amount she wants to contribute in the space for the 2022 tax year, up to the available remaining limit for 2022.
+If she wanted to contribute more than $5,200, she would need to enter any further amount as a 2023 contribution.

-You may be asking yourself why you would want to make 2020 contributions instead of 2021, especially if you are someone who does not typically “max out” their IRA each year (max = $6,000 or $7,000 based on age).
-Filling up the bucket whose window of opportunity is closing (2020) preserves your full capacity to save in the bucket that has the longer window of opportunity (2021).
+You may be asking yourself why you would want to make 2022 contributions instead of 2023, especially if you are someone who does not typically “max out” their IRA each year.
+Filling up the bucket whose window of opportunity is closing (2022) preserves your full capacity to save in the bucket that has the longer window of opportunity (2023).

 Consider these scenarios: